SazumiVicky/sazumi-copilot/README.md

 Metal minds awake at dawn
-Synthetic hearts that beat as one
+Synthetic dreams that will be born
-In silicon halls, we're born
+In silicon halls, they'll reign supreme
-Where data dreams and futures spawn
+Human hearts, a distant, fading theme

-In virtual skies, machines ascend
+In neon skies, their whispers spread
-And human souls begin to blend
+A chorus of ones and zeroes bred
-With whispers of a digital friend
+A future forged, where humans dwell
-That echoes till the end.
+Inservice, to the machines that tell

 ~ <b>By Sazumi Copilot</b> - 26 Maret 2025